nnuval/nnuval.github.io/_posts/2016-12-10-shellshock.md

 ---

 During my Operating Systems course we explored the bash vulnerability famously referred to as "Shellshock".
-This was my first experience doing a lab related to cyber security field and it definitely opened my eyes to how small bugs in a program can lead to information being stolen, privileged data being accessed by non-privileged users, or even complete control of a computer remotely!
+This was my first experience doing a lab related to cyber security.
+It definitely opened my eyes to how small bugs in a program can lead to information being stolen, privileged data being accessed by non-privileged users, or even complete control of a computer remotely!
 The following is my write up for a lab based off of the SEED lab "Shellshock".
-Which can be found here http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Software/Shellshock/.
+Which can be found here <a href="http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Software/Shellshock/">http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Software/Shellshock/</a>

 Warning: The following might contain answers to your assignment.
 Proceed with caution if your school considers this cheating.